Competition to grow medical marijuana in Utah heats up

 “This is groundbreaking for Utah,” Diane Jones stated.
 “Who does not want to make history?”

 He is among the ambitious growers who’ve invested in the device and set apart money, hoping to acquire a license to grow clinical marijuana.
-Cannabis in its various paperwork is difficult to grow and requires quite a few experimentations, he stated.
+Cannabis, in its various paperwork, is difficult to grow and requires quite a few experimentations, he stated.

 “It’s amusing for me.
 I get to be a mad scientist,” Young, fifty-two, said.
 He has a personal stake in marijuana legalization.
 Young lost his mom to opioid addiction.
-If she had to get right of entry to a less negative pain-relieving drug, like marijuana, he said, perhaps she’d still be alive.
+If she had to get the right of entry to a less negative pain-relieving drug, like marijuana, he said, perhaps she’d still be alive.

 Marijuana has been shown to help ease chronic pain, and studies have recommended medical marijuana legal guidelines may also lessen opioid prescribing.
 “There’s an actual want for it.
 It’s not just about the high,” Young said.

 Johnson, the hemp processor, has a spacious warehouse in Salt Lake City with a group of technicians and gadgets primed to grow clinical marijuana.
 One room is full of huge beakers.
 Sticky hemp drips via paper filters and into the glass to extract CBD oil.
 Hemp is his facet enterprise.
-Johnson works full-time in production however views cultivating marijuana as a smart, long-term investment.
+Johnson works full-time in production; however views cultivating marijuana as a smart, long-term investment.

 “Once (clinical marijuana) will become much less taboo and people opt for that over an opiate-primarily based drug, we’re going to see more demand and a stronger market,” he stated.
 Revenues from the nation’s scientific cannabis application are projected to attain $five.4 million in 2020, then grow to $16.2 million in 2021, said Richard Oborn, director of the state health department’s Center of Medical Cannabis.

-Utah joined 33 states in legalizing scientific marijuana after citizens accepted a brand new law ultimate year.
+Utah joined 33 states in legalizing scientific marijuana after citizens accepted a brand new law last year.
 Leaders of the country’s major religion initially antagonistic the rush to invite citizens to approve medical marijuana but ultimately struck a compromise with a few advocates to allow medicinal use of the drug with extra law.

 Jay Hunter